 Books can change your life.
 The really great (judo) books challenge, and motivate, they bring something to your life, that helps you live it in a more empowering way.

-The illustrations play a huge part.
+And it is fact: Illustrations play a huge part.
 Visuals get kids to read more, by drawing a child into the book.

 Illustrations bring a book to life, but they also do two very important things: